kurinecmatej/map_creator/README.md

 that was made by myself.
 This robot worked on principle of measuring distances of objects that are in front of him.
 Next based on measured values it creates map of environment and draw this map on user interface.

+Measuring distances is by ultrasonic device and ATMega 8-bit microcontroller.
+This is connected to PC through USB port and data are transfered using RX-TX library to Java app.
+This app is used as UI.

+UI is implemented in Java language and microcontroller is implemented in C.

 Project structure: